averma205/National-Power-Outages-Severity-Analysis/README.md

 This baseline model provides a starting point for the classification task.
 While its performance is modest, the systematic transformation of features and use of a pipeline lays the groundwork for a more robust and accurate final model in the next step.

+---

+## Final Model

+---

+#### Features Added and Their Relevance

+In the final model, two new features were engineered in addition to the existing transformations from the baseline model:

+- **Quadratic Interactions of Numerical Features**:
+  - **Example**: Interaction terms like `IND.PRICE` × `COM.PRICE` were created to capture nonlinear relationships between numerical variables.
+  - **Relevance**: These interactions allow the model to account for combined effects of multiple features that could influence power outage severity, such as the interplay between industrial and commercial energy pricing.

+- **One-Hot Encoding of Additional Categorical Features**:
+  - Features like `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` were encoded to ensure their usability in the model.
+  - **Relevance**: These categories provide critical information about the environment and causes of outages, which are directly tied to outage severity.

+- **Quantile Transformation on `CUSTOMERS.AFFECTED`**:
+  - This transformation normalized the distribution of `CUSTOMERS.AFFECTED` to reduce the influence of outliers.
+  - **Relevance**: By normalizing, the model better captures patterns among typical outages, reducing noise caused by extreme values.

+---

+#### Modeling Algorithm and Pipeline

+The final model used a **Random Forest Classifier** as the predictive algorithm.
+All preprocessing steps, including feature engineering, were integrated into a unified **sklearn pipeline**.
+The pipeline included:
+- One-hot encoding for categorical variables.
+- Quadratic feature generation for numerical variables.
+- Normalization of heavily skewed features like `CUSTOMERS.AFFECTED`.

+This streamlined implementation ensured reproducibility and avoided data leakage during training and evaluation.

+---

+#### Hyperparameter Tuning

+A **GridSearchCV** approach was employed to optimize hyperparameters for the Random Forest Classifier.
+The following hyperparameters were tuned:
+- **Number of estimators (`n_estimators`)**: Explored values of 105, 115, and 125 to determine the best ensemble size.
+- **Maximum depth (`max_depth`)**: Ranged from 2 to 20 to balance overfitting and underfitting.
+- **Minimum samples split (`min_samples_split`)**: Ranged from 2 to 10 to evaluate splits for leaf nodes.
+- **Criterion**: Tested Gini impurity, entropy, and log loss to identify the best splitting criteria.
+- **Maximum features (`max_features`)**: Evaluated options like square root, log2, and None.

+The best parameters identified were:
+- `n_estimators`: **125**
+- `max_depth`: **6**
+- `min_samples_split`: **4**
+- `criterion`: **gini**
+- `max_features`: **None**

+---

+#### Final Model Performance

+The final model was evaluated on unseen test data using **accuracy** as the performance metric.
+The results showed:
+- **Baseline Model Accuracy**: **38.2%**
+- **Final Model Accuracy**: **44.6%**

+This represents a significant improvement of approximately **6.4 percentage points**, showcasing the impact of feature engineering and hyperparameter tuning.

+---

+#### Explanation of Improvement

+The improvement in accuracy is attributed to:
+- **Enhanced Feature Representation**: The inclusion of quadratic terms captured nonlinear interactions, which were not accounted for in the baseline model.
+- **Hyperparameter Optimization**: GridSearchCV ensured the model was fine-tuned for optimal performance, avoiding both underfitting and overfitting.
+- **Categorical Data Encoding**: Proper encoding of categorical features allowed the model to leverage all available data effectively.